 Please note, the curriculum for both on campus and online courses are the same; the delivery method is different.

 Interested in interpreting?

 The ASL courses and ASL Minor are designed to develop your fluency in ASL and your knowledge of Deaf Culture.
 This coursework does not prepare you to mediate communication as an interpreter between individuals who use American Sign Language and spoken English.

-If your goal is to become an interpreter, UNC offers ASL-English Interpretation as a four year degree beginning at ASL V. ASL courses and the ASL Minor will prepare you for the interpreting major.
-ASL I-IV are pre-requisite courses and will satisfy Liberal Arts Core requirements.
-ASL V, ASL VI, and Intercultural Communication from the ASL Minor will be applied to the interpreting major.
+If your goal is to become an interpreter, UNC offers ASL-English Interpretation as a four year degree beginning at ASL V. ASL courses and the ASL Minor will prepare you with ASL language skills to screen for the ASL-English Interpretation program.
+ASL I-IV are courses that will satisfy Liberal Arts Core requirements.
+ASL V, ASL VI, and Intercultural Communication from the ASL Minor can apply to the interpreting major.